Simatwa/pytgpt-bot/README.md

 ### Administrative Commands

-To make the administrative commands more understandable, let's simplify the descriptions and provide a bit more context for each command.
-This should help administrators manage the bot more effectively.

-### Simplified Administrative Commands

 - **/clear**: Use this command to remove all chat data from the bot's database.
 It's a powerful tool, so use it carefully to avoid losing important data.

 - **/total**: This command shows you the total number of chats the bot has handled.
 It's a quick way to see how much interaction the bot has had.